playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 <iframe src="https://stackblitz.com/edit/react-use-ref-effect-style-forward-ref-wrong-kinda?ctl=1&embed=1" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 You might be wondering why I didn't call that property `ref` instead of `divRef`.
-This is because of a limitations with React.
-If we try to switch the property's name to `ref`, we find ourselves with some unintended concequences.
+This is because of a limitation with React.
+If we try to switch the property's name to `ref`, we find ourselves with some unintended consequences.

 ```jsx
 // This code does not function as intended